MPI-Dortmund/tomotwin-cryoet/docs/strategies/strategy_01.rst

 When to use it
 --------------

-You have selected references or clusters targets but you are not happy with the picking results.
-The embedding that is calculated based on a cluster or a reference is not always a ideal representation.
-Some references simply don't work well and sometimes umap does not show all the structure that is actually in the umap embedding.
+You have selected references or cluster targets, but you are not satisfied with the picking results.
+The embedding computed from a cluster or reference is not always an ideal representation.
+Some references just don't work well, and sometimes umap doesn't show all the structure that is actually in the umap embedding.
 What it does
 ------------

-This stragey takes your references/targets and collects all embeddings that a slightly similar to at least one of your references/targets (similarity > 0.5).
-Those embeddings are then used to estimate a umap.
-In some cases, you start seeing new structure in the umap parts of the umap correspond to irrelevant embeddings (e.g. Membranes).
-By finding the cluster in the umap that actually corresponds to your target protein can improve the picking!
+This strategy takes your references/targets and collects all embeddings that are slightly similar to at least one of your references/targets (similarity > 0.5).
+These embeddings are then used to estimate a UMAP.
+In some cases, you will see new structures in the umap, where some of these new structures of the umap correspond to irrelevant embeddings (e.g. membranes).
+By finding the cluster in the umap that actually corresponds to your target protein, you can improve the picking!
 How to use it
 -------------

-I assume you have run the reference workflow in this example.
-But it can be easily used with cluster target embeddings as well.
+I assume you ran the reference workflow in this example.
+But it can easily be used with cluster target embeddings as well.

 1. Filter the tomogram embeddings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We first select those embeddings that are reasonable close (`-t 0.5`) to our reference embeddings
+We first select those embeddings that are reasonably close (`-t 0.5`) to our reference embeddings.

  .. prompt:: bash $